What You Must Know About Implementing Technical Training in Employee Onboarding

 • A dedicated support contact who knows they’re dealing with new hires.

-• When possible, point them to where they can find the answer rather than giving the answer.
+• When possible, point them to where they can find the answer rather than providing it directly.

 Technical training shouldn’t stop once the onboarding process is complete.
-To ensure continuous growth and development, it’s essential to provide ongoing support and resources for employees to expand their technical skills even after onboarding.
+To ensure continuous growth and development, it’s essential to provide ongoing support and resources for employees to expand their technical skills even after they have been onboarded.

 Create a learning culture within your organization by encouraging employees to find answers.
-We worked on a project to create many short videos that helped employees solve issues that the help desk received calls on the most.
+We worked on a project to create multiple short videos that helped employees resolve issues for which the help desk received the most calls.

 If new hires have nowhere they feel comfortable asking questions, then they’re going to feel uncomfortable at their job.

-That way, when the help desk receives tickets and calls for an issue, they can point them toward resources for employees to help themselves.
+That way, when the help desk receives tickets and calls about an issue, they can direct users to resources that will help them resolve the problem themselves.
 That saves time in providing support and enables employees to help themselves.

 Just be sure training videos aren’t your answer to everything; videos aren’t always the best solution for technical training.